Only in Dreams (song): Covers

 Ash has covered the song as a B-side of their 2001 single "Burn Baby Burn".

 Mock Orange has covered the song on the album Rock Music: A Tribute to Weezer.

 You Blew It! has covered the song for their Weezer cover album You Blue It.

 Japanese artist Saku covered the song in her 2015 release Girls & Boys E.P.

+Japanese rock band Asian Kung-Fu Generation covered the song live with former Weezer bassist Matt Sharp in 2013.